 The trouble with bike reviews is that the reviewer tends to have his or her arms tied behind his back.
 The Editor needs good reviews to keep the advertising revenue ticking over so you may not be getting the full picture.

 For a case in point take the Yamaha XSR700, a great looking retro that made more than a few waves when it was launched.
 Bike magazine had it for a long term 3 month review over the winter.
 They mentioned in passing that fur was visible within days of using to commute through the streets of London and that rust came through shortly after.
 This was brushed under the carpet by asking why you would want to ride a bike like the XSR700 in the wet anyway!

 While Motorcycle magazine reviews are a great starting point you need to dig a bit deeper for some real insights into a bike you might be spending your hard earned money on.

-Here’s a couple of the best Ducati Scrambler video reviews I found while considering buying a Scrambler.
+Here’s a collection of the best Ducati Scrambler video reviews I watched while considering buying.

 Bennie Hitchcock takes his Ducati Icon for a blast through the famous Cheddar Gorge.

 This is the perfect example of how you can learn far more from watching and listening to a genuine owner happy to share his insights rather than from a professional who’s only got the bike for a few hours.

 The Colorado Rockies no less!
 While Ducati say that just like it’s predecessors, the Scrambler is not an Enduro, there are plenty of videos of owners prepared to push the Scrambler off road to see just what it can take.